 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.

 The standard entry requirements of the University for this programme are (for Level 4 entry):

 - 48 UCAS tariff points from appropriate level 3 qualification such as A Levels

 - 5 GCSEs at grade A*-C, including Maths and English Language/Welsh

 Applicants without the necessary UCAS tariff points, or who have qualifications that do not carry UCAS tariff points, will be considered based on their professional experience within the industry they intend to study the apprenticeship in.
 All applicants who do not meet the above requirements will be interviewed prior to being made an offer, providing those without formal UCAS tariff points the opportunity to demonstrate how their skills and experiences from within the industry make them a suitable candidate for this programme of study.

-To apply for the degree apprenticeship route, please use our direct application form.
+To apply for the degree apprenticeship route, please click here.

 Teaching & Assessment